Github904868699/ROS1/README.md

     rosrun webui webui_node.py

 Access `http://<IP>:5000/` from your network browser.
-The page provides buttons for basic velocity commands and forms to send Cartesian positions (x/y/z and roll/pitch/yaw) for both the real robot and the Gazebo simulation.
-The simulation section now publishes to the standard `/cmd_vel` topic so the virtual robot responds to web commands.
+The page offers buttons labelled X±/Y±/Z± that increment the target position along each axis for both the real robot and the Gazebo simulation.

 # This file currently only serves to mark the location of a catkin workspace for tool integration
 ros 下机器人工作空间：roboarm3_ws： 中